Jack Suwinski Player Props: Pirates vs. Braves

 Braves Pitching Rankings

-- The Braves' 3.87 team ERA ranks eighth among all MLB pitching staffs.
+- The Braves' 3.91 team ERA ranks ninth among all league pitching staffs.

-- Braves pitchers combine to allow the fourth-fewest home runs in baseball (118 total, 1.1 per game).
+- The Braves give up the fourth-fewest home runs in baseball (119 total, 1.1 per game).

-- The righty's last appearance was on Tuesday against the Los Angeles Angels, when he went 6 2/3 innings, surrendering one earned run while giving up five hits.
+- The righty's most recent appearance was on Wednesday against the Los Angeles Angels, when he tossed five innings, surrendering three earned runs while allowing six hits.

+- The 29-year-old has amassed an ERA of 4.42, with 4.9 strikeouts per nine innings, in 17 games this season.
+Opposing hitters have a .258 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.